FeroxFoxxo/MQReawaken/README.md

 #### None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by any affiliates of the original game.

 MQReawaken is a private server meant for educational use only.
-It's built off the Ultima server emulator, written by the guys at [ServUO](https://github.com/ServUO/ServUO/), and heavily modified.
+It's built off the Ultima server emulator, written by the guys at [ServUO](https://github.com/ServUO/ServUO/), as well as [Asset Studio] (https://github.com/Perfare/AssetStudio), by Perfare, and heavily modified.

 **This project is for non-commercial, educational use only.**